devlooppear/system-bank-front/README.en.md

 npm run dev
 ```

+## 🆕 Default User

+If you want to skip the registration step, you can use the following default user for authentication:

+Email: dev@metisbank.com
+Password: password

 The application will be available at http://localhost:5173 (or on the port specified in your Vite configuration).

 ## 🔑 Authentication